 If you’ve exhausted all federal aid, scholarship and grant options, you could consider applying for a private student loan to cover the remaining cost of attendance.

 Each lender will request different credit check, cosigner, and academic enrollment requirements.
-To make it easier to navigate available options, we’ve created a comparison list of lenders that offer competitive products and have received positive reviews from USF students.
+To make it easier to navigate available options, we’ve partnered with ELMSelect to create a comparison list of lenders that offer competitive products and have received positive reviews from USF students.
 If you are considering a lender that does not appear on our list, you should collect the same comparative information in order to make an informed decision.
-View the USF Private Loan Option list.
+View our private loan lender options at ELMSelect .